What you should know

 A bunionectomy is surgery to remove a bunion.

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.

 You may bleed more than expected or get an infection.
 You could have trouble breathing or get blood clots.
 You may have stiffness in your toe joint and your big toe may not line up exactly with your other toes.
 You may still need to wear special shoes or inserts in your shoes after surgery.
 If you do not have surgery, your bunion may grow larger and the pain may get worse.

 The week before surgery:

 - Write down the correct date, time, and location of your surgery.

-- You may need blood tests before your procedure.
+- You may need blood tests before your surgery.
 Talk to your caregiver about these or other tests you may need.
 Write down the date, time, and location for each test.